vilt23/aws-bootcamp-cruddur-2023/journal/week4.md

 ![home page seed](assets/Week4/Week%204%20-%20HomePage%20Seed%20data.png)

+## Configure Gitpod connection to AWS

-To proceed, I set production environment variable for the connecton URL.
+I set production environment variable for the connecton URL.
 Then I created an inbound rule in the database security group to allow connection from my gitpod.
 Set another environment variable to collect Gitpod IP address everything it is launch.
 Created a bash script in the bin folder of the backend [rds-update-sg-rule](https://github.com/vilt23/aws-bootcamp-cruddur-2023/blob/main/backend-flask/bin/rds-update-sg-rule) including the SG ID and the Rule ID to automatically update the security group with the new IP of the environment.
 Then update the file [gitpod.yml](https://github.com/vilt23/aws-bootcamp-cruddur-2023/blob/main/.gitpod.yml) to execute it at startup.

 ![SG Inbound Rule](assets/Week4/Week%204%20-%20Inbound%20Rule%20AWS%20console.png)